Docklands Light Railway: Signalling technology

-Originally the DLR used signalling based on a fixed-block technology developed by GEC-General Signal and General Railway Signal.
+Originally, the DLR used signalling based on a fixed-block technology developed by GEC-General Signal and General Railway Signal.
 This was replaced in 1994 with a moving-block TBTC (Transmission Based Train Control) system developed by Alcatel, called SelTrac.
 The SelTrac system was bought by Thales in 2007 and updates are provided by Thales Rail Signalling Solutions.
 The same technology is used by rapid transit systems including Vancouver's SkyTrain, Toronto's SRT, the San Francisco Municipal Railway and Hong Kong's MTR.
 The SelTrac S40 system has also been adopted by the London Underground Jubilee line and Northern line.
 Transmissions occur via an inductive loop cable between each train's Vehicle On-Board Controller (VOBC) and the control centre (VCC, SMC) at Beckton.
 If this link is broken and communication is lost between the VOBC and VCC, SMC, the train stops until it is authorised to move again.
 If the whole system fails the train can run in restricted manual at 12 mph for safety until the system is restored and communication is re-established.
 Emergency brakes can be applied if the train breaks the speed limit during manual control or overshoots a fixed stopping point, or if it leaves the station when the route has not been set.
 A secondary control centre is based at Poplar, the location of the original control centre, which can operate immediately should there be any issues with the primary at Beckton.

 Corporate affairs

-Ownership and structure
+Infrastructure and ownership

 Initially, DLR was a wholly owned subsidiary of London Regional Transport.
-In 1992, it was transferred to the London Docklands Development Corporation.
+In 1992, ownership was transferred to the London Docklands Development Corporation (LDDC).
+With the winding up of the LDDC in 1998, ownership passed to Department of the Environment, Transport and the Regions – before passing to Transport for London (TfL) in 2000.

-The infrastructure is owned by Docklands Light Railway Ltd, part of the London Rail division of Transport for London (TfL), which also manages London Overground, London Trams, London Cable Car and the Elizabeth line.
+The infrastructure is owned by Docklands Light Railway Ltd, part of the London Rail division of TfL, which also manages London Overground, London Trams, the IFS Cloud Cable Car and the Elizabeth line.
+The infrastructure is maintained by the private company awarded the DLR franchise by TfL – currently KeolisAmey Docklands.
+The Lewisham, City Airport and Woolwich Arsenal extensions were designed, financed, built and maintained by private companies (concessionnaires): City Greenwich Lewisham (CGL) Rail, City Airport Rail Enterprises (CARE), and Woolwich Arsenal Rail Enterprises (WARE).
+In 2011, Transport Trading Limited (a subsidiary of TfL) bought out the companies responsible for the City Airport and Woolwich Arsenal extensions, leaving only the Lewisham extension under private ownership until 31 March 2021, when the concession reverted to TfL.